AAROC/CODE-RADE/README.md

 ## Containers

-We use a few different branches to build the Jenkins build slave containers.
-The container Docker files are in [containers](containers)
+Docker containers are used by [Travis][https://travis-ci.org/AAROC/CODE-RADE] to check whether the repo is working.
+The container Docker files are in [containers](containers)  and you can find them on [Docker Hub](https://hub.docker.com/u/aaroc/dashboard/)